 And the winner is…

-The Workers receive a £10,000 prize and the £60,000 development budget to turn their project into a reality at Tate Britain in the summer 2014.
+The Workers receive a £10,000 prize and a £60,000 development budget to turn their project - After Dark - into a reality at Tate Britain in summer 2014.

 An expert jury shortlisted four ideas, ranging from robots roaming the galleries, to an interactive video, stories told via social media, and an art experience in the online world of Minecraft.
 Alongside the six jurors, we invited the public to cast the seventh vote.

 - Watch: TateCraft

 - Watch: #TateText